treimers/eZ80/minos/README.md

 ## Introduction

-Embedded application can benefit from minOS multi tasking support allowing developers to structure and divide their solutions into logical parts that can be run independently and parallel.
+Embedded application can benefit from minOS multi tasking support allowing developers to structure and divide their solutions into logical parts that can be run independently and in parallel.

 minOS offers a task management based on task priority.
-Pre-emptive scheduling ensures the appropriate actions to real time events and and the correct activities such as interrupt handling and task switching.
+Pre-emptive scheduling ensures the appropriate reactions to real time events and and the correct activities such as interrupt handling and task switching.

-Periodic tasks are also available for application use.
-A periodic task will be restarted after a given interval by minOS automatically allowing simple implementation of recurring operations.
+Periodic tasks are also available in minOS for application use.
+A periodic task will be restarted after a given interval automatically allowing simple implementation of recurring operations.

-Functionality to create, start or stop tasks as well as support for interupt service routines are provided by this minOS real time kernel.
+Functionality to create, start or stop tasks as well as support for interupt service routines are provided by the minOS real time kernel.

 minOS is written in Assembler and is by that small and fast.